Misleading ad design

 Appeal policy decision

-If you've fixed your destination or believe that we've made an error, appeal the policy decision directly from your Google Ads account to request a review.
-After we confirm that the destination is compliant, we can approve your ads.
+If you believe there’s been an error and that you haven’t violated Google Ads' policies, appeal the policy decision directly from your Google Ads account to request a review.
+If the review determines that your ads are compliant, they can run again.
 If you aren't able to fix these violations or choose not to, remove your ad to help prevent your account from becoming suspended in the future for repeated policy violations.

 Was this helpful?